svdeshmukh/LDAVis/README.md

 - Topic 8 suggests that blade is used in the context of sanding or sharpening tools such as wood grinders etc.
 - Topic 7 suggests that the word blade is used in the context of a multitool possessing pliers/blades/scissors etc.
 - In Topic 1 the word blade is actually at the bottom of the top 30 used words.
 Here it is probably used in the context of clamping/adjusting equipment manufacted by companies such as Bosch, DeWalt etc.

+In conclusion, by using the LDAvis package to create a visualisation of our model, we are able to assess the frequency and context of words and topics across an extremely large dataset.
+By setting topic parameters and relevance metrics, we are presented with a list of top 30 words that we may then cross reference across the most popular topics.
+Not only can we identify the overarching theme of various topics, but we can also identify the context in which certain terms appear within these topics.

 ------------------